jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

     - question: How aesthetic do implants look?
       answer: "<p>The implants are not visible, they are embedded inside the bone, so that the aesthetic responsibility lies with the definitive prosthesis.
-        This should be made to meet all relevant functional requirements, and also, to provide the patient with teeth that look truly natural, of a color, shape and size that project harmony and proportionality, individually characterized and capable of reflecting and translucent light.
+        This should be made to meet all relevant functional requirements; and also, to provide the patient with teeth that look truly natural; of a color, shape and size that project harmony and proportionality, individually characterized and capable of reflecting and translucent light.
 These are all key factors for the aesthetic success of the treatment.</p>\n"